Spotlight: Sandra Sider, Artist, Critic and Curator

 It has to be a quilt that I can look at every day and still find compelling, and my budget does not allow for expensive purchases.

 Creativity is easier for some people than for others, but I do believe that everyone can become more creative.
-I write about this is my new book, Exploring Your Artistic Voice in Contemporary Quilt Art (available in January of 2020).
+I write about this is my new book, Exploring Your Artistic Voice in Contemporary Quilt Art.

 What are your earliest memories involving your own creative expression?

 Does it sound odd if I say being in charge of decorating bulletin boards at my elementary school?
 I was one of the kids who finished assignments early, so was put to work designing the seasonal bulletin boards.
-(The teacher probably did that to get me out of her hair).
+But the teacher probably did that just to get me out of her hair.